 The almost always resupinated lip (below) is mostly fringed or deeply lobed, the lobes from three to many.
 A small spur grows from the back of the lip.
 The fruit is an ovoid to oblong capsule.

-There are about 55 Holothrix species, occurring in Africa, Arabia and Madagascar; 23 of them in southern Africa, notably the fynbos region, Namaqualand and the Little Karoo.
+There are about 55 Holothrix species, occurring in Africa, Arabia and Madagascar; 23 of them in southern Africa, of which 13 in the fynbos region, 7 in Namaqualand and 9 in the Little Karoo.
 Bartholina is closely related to Holothrix.

 The plant in picture is Holothrix secunda seen near Barrydale (Liltved and Johnson, 2012; Vlok and Schutte-Vlok, 2015; Manning, 2007; Leistner, (Ed.), 2000).